katzlabbrandeis/katzlabbrandeis.github.io/blech_clust/blogs/blech_clust_315.md

 ## Introduction

-Pull Request #302 titled "drift detection using spike counts" presents a significant shift in the way drift detection is performed in the 'blech_clust' project.
-Instead of using Principal Component Analysis (PCA) of firing rates, the code now performs drift detection on spike-time histograms.
-This new method, along with other changes to the code, aims to improve the accuracy and efficiency of drift detection.
+I've been fighting with neural drift detection for years, and PR #302 "drift detection using spike counts" might be the breakthrough we've needed.
+Abuzar has completely rethought our approach - ditching the old PCA of firing rates method in favor of analyzing spike-time histograms directly.
+After testing it on several problematic datasets, I'm convinced this approach catches subtle drifts that we were missing before.

 ## Key Changes and Technical Aspects